Pandemic drugs shortages: What to do if your medicine is out of stock

 When our medicines come from a global supply chain – where raw ingredients are made in one country, processed into medicines in another, then freighted by sea or air to Australia – a single break in the supply chain can result in medicines going out of stock.

-Medicines shortages is a growing issue globally.
+Medicine shortages are a growing issue globally.
 That’s because of increasing demand, higher quality standards and fewer manufacturing sites.

 Shortages have also been exacerbated in 2020 due to COVID-19.